 - Feeling rested after only three hours of sleep

 - Incessant talking

-- Racing thoughts or “flight of ideas,” meaning a series of unrelated thoughts
+- Racing thoughts or flight of ideas, meaning a series of unrelated thoughts

-- Distractibility with attention being drawn to unimportant external stimuli
+Distractibility with attention being drawn to unimportant external stimuli

-- Goal-directed driven behavior socially, sexually, vocationally, educationally; or, physical agitation toward non-goal directed activity
+- Goal-directed driven behavior socially, sexually, vocationally, educationally, or physical agitation toward non-goal directed activity

-- Participation in high risk behaviors, especially with social, sexual, or financial risk.
+- Participation in high-risk behaviors, especially with social, sexual, or financial risk

-What are the Signs and Symptoms of Bipolar II Disorder?
+What Are the Signs and Symptoms of Bipolar II Disorder?

-Treatment for Bipolar Disorder at Silicon Beach Treatment Center
+Seek Treatment at Silicon Beach Treatment Center

 At Silicon Beach Treatment Center, our task when treating any area of client suffering is to identify the nature of your experience with it.
 You can then explore the underlying causes and work together to usher in resiliency.
 You can also foster a more hopeful outlook and restore equilibrium.
 Our caring, trained professionals will work diligently to bring you the support, interventions, and treatment you need.
 For more information about our bipolar disorder treatment center in Los Angeles, contact Silicon Beach Treatment Center today at 213.460.1706.